-In August 2012, a portion of the Galley pipeline, in which Repsol Sinopec Resources UK Limited ("RSRUK", formerly known as Talisman Sinopec Energy UK Limited, "TSEUK"), has a 67.41% interest, suffered an upheaval buckle.
+In August 2012, the Galley pipeline, in which RSRUK has a 67.41% interest, suffered an upheaval buckle.

 In September 2012, RSRUK filed a claim seeking coverage of the damages and losses sustained as a result of the incident from the insurance company Oleum Insurance Company ("Oleum"), a wholly-owned subsidiary of ROGCI, which in turn owns 51% of RSRUK.
 In July 2014, RSRUK presented Oleum with a \$351 million claim for property damage and business disruption.